scbarreto/pyBBTD/docs/index.rst

 pyBBTD docs
 ====================
-**pyBBTD** is a Python library that implements two tensor decomposition models: **Cov-LL1** and **BBTD**.
+**pyBBTD** implements two tensor decomposition models: `Cov-LL1 <https://ieeexplore.ieee.org/abstract/document/10446019>`_ and `BBTD <https://hal.science/hal-05059862/>`_.

-For details on the mathematical formulation of Cov-LL1 applied to Stokes polarimetric data, please refer to `this conference paper <https://ieeexplore.ieee.org/abstract/document/10446019>`_, and for BBTD applied to covariance imaging data, refer to `this journal paper <https://hal.science/hal-05059862/>`_.

-The **Cov-LL1** model is a third-order tensor decomposition method designed for *covariance imaging tensors* — that is, tensors in which each pixel carries a covariance matrix.
-The rank-1 term (vector) in each block corresponds to a vectorized covariance matrix.
+**Cov-LL1** is a third-order tensor decomposition model specifically tailored for *covariance-valued imaging tensors*, i.e., data in which each pixel is associated with a covariance matrix.
+It can be seen as a constrained `LL1 model <https://epubs.siam.org/doi/abs/10.1137/070690729>`_.

 In mathematical form, Cov-LL1 decomposes a third-order tensor :math:`\mathcal{X}` as: